dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 directories will be saved.
 This directory will contain a posting directory for each group in the restored backup.

-The `--zero` (`-z`) flag specifies a Dgraph Zero address to update the start timestamp and UID lease using the restored version.
-If no zero address is passed, the command will complain unless you set the value of the `--force_zero` flag to false.
-If do not pass a zero value to this command, the timestamp and UID lease must be manually updated through Zero's HTTP 'assign' endpoint using the values printed near the end of the command's output.
+The `--zero` (`-z`) flag specifies a Dgraph Zero server address to update the start timestamp and UID lease using the restored version.
+If no Zero server address is passed, the command will complain unless you set the value of the `--force_zero` flag to false.
+If do not pass a zero value to this command, the timestamp and UID lease must be manually updated through Zero server's HTTP 'assign' endpoint using the values printed near the end of the command's output.

 The `--backup_id` optional flag specifies the ID of the backup series to